warmspringwinds/tf-image-segmentation/README.md

 So far, the framework contains an implementation of the FCN models (training and evaluation) in Tensorflow and TF-Slim library with training routine, reported accuracy, trained models for PASCAL VOC 2012 dataset.
+To train these models on your data, [convert your dataset to tfrecords](tf_image_segmentation/recipes/pascal_voc/convert_pascal_voc_to_tfrecords.ipynb) and follow the instructions below.

 The end goal is to provide utilities to convert other datasets, report accuracies on them and provide models.